raphaelluethy/22HS_IIT21-presentation/slides.md

 # What is CEEX?

-- Centralized to decentralized market
+- Change from centralized to decentralized
 - Results in an open and self-regulated market
-- Competitive and stable market
+- Competitiveness and stability

 <img class="h-80" src="/decentralized.jpg"/>